movAX13h/Binmap/README.md

  - view for multiple bytes combined as int, float, double, ...

 ### Changelog
+ - v1.2 - 2017-05-10
+   - CTRL+C to copy selected bytes in the selected format and comma-separated to clipboard
+   - comment color from first byte in row (item that causes the line break)

  - v1.1 - 2017-05-09
    - added byte and range info on mouse over
    - fixed window focus problem allowing click through other windows